 March 31: COVID-19 testing and tracking media release – Why are so few Ontarians being tested and tracked?
 The Ontario Health Coalition raises questions about the COVID-19 numbers in Ontario and why Ontario lags behind all other provinces and many other jurisdictions in ramping up testing.
 The release that raises these questions can be found here.

 March 24: Health Coalitions’ joint statement on COVID-19 and public health care – Joint statement by health coalitions from across Canada encouraging the government to build capacity in public non-profit health care and to not privatize can be found here.

 Ontario Economic Statement Analysis & Backgrounder

-March 25 – Ontario’s government released its economic statement today.
+March 25: Economic statement analysis – Ontario’s government released its economic statement today.
 Overall, they are providing $3.3 billion for health care, another $3.7 billion in supports for people and businesses, and $10 billion for other deferrals and tax “relief”.

 Health Coalition key message: The overall funding announcement for health care of $3.3 billion amounts to a funding increase of about 5 percent.
 This is approximately what is needed to just to meet population growth, aging, inflation and utilization at not much more than current levels.
 Please note: that total includes the $1 billion COVID-19 contingency fund that the government announced today.